0xZon/0xZon.github.io/_posts/2021-11-04-HTB-Nunchucks.md

 Relating it back to `backup.pl` we can see the permissions are `-rwxr-xr-x 1 root root 838 Sep  1 12:53 backup.pl`.
 Notice that we dont have the SUID bit set, but the script is setting it temporarily when it runs.

 After enumerating `Apparmor` We can see the profile for `Perl`.
-The script allows `perl` to have `seduid` (allowing the script to run with root privs) but deny's access to a handful of files
+The script allows `perl` to have `seduid` (allowing the script to run with root privs) but denies access to a handful of files
 ```
 /usr/bin/perl {
   #include <abstractions/base>